vg-arimura/mockserver/README.md

 # mockserver

-Tiny mock server for your development
+Tiny mock server for you

 ## How to use
 ```